ZaherAmasha/Google-sheets-project/README.md

 - Provide the `credentials.json` file securely
 - Set up the deployment process according to the platform's specifications

+## Rotating IP Addresses
+The application now supports optional IP rotation using ScraperAPI:

+- Enable/Disable IP rotation by setting USE_ROTATING_IPS_WITH_SCRAPERAPI in the .env file
+- When enabled, requests will use ScraperAPI's rotating IP service
+- Helps prevent IP blocking and improves scraping reliability
+- Requires a valid ScraperAPI account and API key from scraperapi.com
+- Slower than the normal approach, so use it with that in mind

+## Testing
+### Product Fetch Requests Tests
+- Dedicated test suite for product fetch requests
+- Run tests using docker-compose up test
+- Focuses on testing the core functionality of product recommendation fetching
+- Verifies:
+   - API endpoint responses
+   - Product fetch request mechanics
+   - Error handling for fetch requests

 ## Implementation Details